DIY Mini Confetti Print Cakes

 DIY Mini Confetti Print Cakes by top Houston lifestyle blogger Ashley Rose of Sugar and Cloth #recipe #diy #cake #entertaining #parties

-How To Make The Brush Stroke Icing Candies
+How to Make the Brush Stroke Icing Candies

 These colorful icing candies are very easy to make.
 And thanks to a wide array of food coloring options, the customization of the candy colors are limitless.

 If you’ve decorated cookies before, this process will feel familiar, as we’re essentially making royal icing.
+You’ll need to make decorating candies first because they will go inside your cake mix.

 DIY Mini Confetti Print Cakes by top Houston lifestyle blogger Ashley Rose of Sugar and Cloth #recipe #diy #cake #entertaining #parties